madrang/easydiffusionkit/README.md

 new checkpoints.
 The following list provides an overview of all currently available models.
 More coming soon.

 # Installation
-1. Run `pip install stable-diffusion-sdkit`
+1. On Windows and Linux only: `pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/cu116`
-2. On Windows and Linux only: `pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/cu116`
+2. Run `pip install stable-diffusion-sdkit`

-Step 2 is not necessary on Mac.
+Step 1 is not necessary on Mac.

 ## News